Early help and Safeguarding

 Safeguarding and promoting the welfare of children, in relation to this policy is defined as:

-- Preventing the impairment of children’s health or development
+• Preventing impairment of children’s mental and physical health or development

-- Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care
+• Ensuring that children grow up in circumstances consistent with the provision of safe and effective care

-- Taking action to enable all children to have the best outcomes.
+• Taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children’s Social Care National Framework.

 Policy Aims